An Online Newsletter of

 Between issues of The eBullet, keep up with all the happenings in Mayberry with the daily Who’s Been Messin’ Up the Bulletin Board? (aka “WBMUTBB?”)
 Digest.
 It’s a free subscriber list that consists entirely of comments, newsflashes, and questions and answers from subscribers.
 You can sign up for that list by going to the Mailing Lists link at tagsrwc.com.
 “WBMUTBB?” also has its own Archives where you can follow the ongoing stream of messages.

 TAGSRWC publishes Weaver’s Newsletter (our brother-figure publication) in alternate months to The eBullet.
 Like The eBullet, Weaver’s Newsletter is free.
 Its focus is tilted slightly more to Mayberry merchandise and collectibles and quick newsflashes.
 It has some content overlap with The eBullet–sometimes earlier and sometimes later, depending on the timing of the news.
 To sign up, go to Weaver’s Newsletter Sign-Up.

-The next issue of The eBullet is scheduled for March.
-Our first issue of Weaver’s Newsletter for this year will be in February.
+The next issue of The eBullet is scheduled for July.
+Our next issue of Weaver’s Newsletter will be in June.